ImageMagick v6 Examples --

 Dst_Over (put image 'under' background)

-For example, here we overlay a black A label 'under' our original white A. We can reposition the black A, relative to the white A background.
+For example, here we overlay a black 'A; label 'under' our original white A. We can reposition the black A, relative to the white A background.
 As you can see this is great for adding a hard shadow, without needing to worry about expanding the image size.

 convert -background none -fill black \